SeakMengs/WindowPet/README.md

  npm run tauri build
 ```
 - Notice:
-  - for build we use github actions to build the project and upload the build to github release.
-You can check the build [here](https://github.com/SeakMengs/WindowPet/releases/latest)
+  - for build release we use github actions to build the project and upload the build to github release.
+You can check the build [workflow here](https://github.com/SeakMengs/WindowPet/blob/main/.github/workflows/release.yml)
+  - for local build you have to generate your own signing key and replace the signing key in `tauri.conf.json` [refer to tauri doc](https://tauri.app/v1/guides/distribution/updater/)

+## ✨ Contribute
+- Feel free to open an issue or pull request if you have any idea or found any bug
+- If you want to support me, you can [buy me a coffee](https://www.buymeacoffee.com/seakmeng)

 ## ✨ Inspiration
 - My friend [Blizzard4E](https://github.com/Blizzard4E) for suggesting me this project idea